Minimal series-parallel network realizations of bicubic impedances: Conclusions

 \section{Conclusions}

 In this paper, we developed a novel continuity-based argument to solve the minimal network realization problem for the class of impedance functions realized by series-parallel networks containing three energy storage elements and a finite number of resistors.
+Specifically, it is shown that any such impedance is realized by a network from one of the classes described in Lemmas \ref{lem:z30mgs}--\ref{lem:z03mgs} and Theorems \ref{thm:z12mgs}--\ref{thm:z21mgs}, and explicit formulae are provided for the element values in terms of the coefficents in the impedance function.
 As outlined in Section \ref{sec:pmc}, this represents an important contribution towards the design of passive mechanical controllers containing the inerter.
 Finally, we note that the mathematical structures encountered in electric circuits are also prevalent in other physical systems, such as multibody systems, hydraulic networks, chemical reaction networks and power systems; and similar network dynamics arise in other fields, such as consensus and clustering algorithms \cite{VDS_PHS}.
 The adaptation and extension of these results to the design of such systems is a topic for future research.

 \begin{IEEEbiography}[{ }]{Timothy H. Hughes} received the M.Eng. degree in mechanical engineering, and the Ph.D. degree in control engineering, from the University of Cambridge, U.K., in 2007 and 2014, respectively.